 Perhaps and perhaps not.

-Everywhere in our lives we see fear.
-It all distils down to the final moments of life for the ending of life is where we are at our most vulnerable and yet no matter how we die, we don’t know what we will face.
+Everywhere in our lives, we see fear.
+It all distills down to the final moments of life for the ending of life is where we are at our most vulnerable and yet no matter how we die, we don’t know what we will face.
 Others use that against us.
 Religions frighten us so that we might obey.
 Governments control us for the same reasons and criminals can use that fear to take from us with impunity.

 Everything, we know about life, is set against the fear of death, and I wonder if that ingrained superstition is another reason someone, who is hurting so badly, justifies the need to kill themselves.
 They seek to punish themselves for the pain in their minds.
 This is a supposition, not a judgment.